 iPhones and Macs can both now be set to shut down sounds, vibrates, alerts and banners and allow you to concentrate on doing some work.

 What do you think?
 Do you practice some of these and do they work?
 Do you have other ideas we missed?
-Let us know and discuss in the comments below!

 This is a guest blog post by Carlo Pandian.
 Carlo is a social media enthusiast that can’t stop to find new ways of getting his work done faster and better.
 He is a regular contributor for Venture Break and loves sharing productivity tips from entrepreneurs within the community of Tint.